chillwavetoken/whiterabbitpaper/README.md

-# whiterabbitpaper
+# zenrabbitpaper
-Follow the white rabbit
+Follow the zen rabbit